What We Do

 Since 2019, we have developed and introduced several parallel synergistic approaches to demonstrate a model of care that could be replicated across other sites or whose specific components could be used to generate knowledge to improve approaches to treatment for this patient group at the national level.

-The COVID-19 pandemic had a substantial impact on access to care for advanced HIV patients, with a 50 per cent reduction in the number of patients seen in the hospital over the year, reflecting in part the precarious situation in which this cohort of patients’ lives; the impact of this on overall mortality and morbidity remains to be seen.
+In 2021, a workshop was conducted with the ART doctors to bridge the gap between ART centres and districts hospitals.
+The COVID-19 pandemic had a substantial impact on access to care for advanced HIV patients, with a 50 per cent reduction in the number of patients seen in the hospital over the year, highlighting in part the precarious situation in which this cohort of patients’ lives.
 The team worked hard to maintain access to patients and continue delivering lifesaving services, managing eight patients with advanced HIV and COVID-19 infection, of whom the majority survived.